RasaHQ/rasa-nlu-examples/readme.md

 the changes you would like to contribute.
 A more in-depth contribution guide can be found [here](https://rasahq.github.io/rasa-nlu-examples/contributing/).

+# Compatibility

+This project is compatible with Rasa 1.10.
+The goal is to keep this project compatible with the most recent stable Rasa release.

 # Documentation

 You can find the documentation for this project [here](https://rasahq.github.io/rasa-nlu-examples/).